-The award is presented annually to faculty members who, in the opinion of colleagues, the Chair, the Dean, the University Outstanding Faculty Awards Committee, the Office of Distance Learning, Office of Computing and Communication Services and the Provost, have advanced the art of instructional technology in the effective presentation of their courses.
+The award is presented annually to faculty members who, in the opinion of colleagues, the Chair, the Dean, the University Outstanding Faculty Awards Committee, the Office of Distance Learning, Information Technology Services and the Provost, have advanced the art of instructional technology in the effective presentation of their courses.

-Any full-time faculty member at Old Dominion University.
+Any full-time or adjunct faculty member at Old Dominion University.

 Award and Presentation